4 min read

 There are plenty of platforms to stay in touch: Twitter, email, Facebook, YouTube, and RSS all have ways for you to gather subscribers.
 Social media is hot, so you should focus there, right?

-If you want really high numbers to claim you have a huge following, maybe Twitter and Facebook are the place to go—but I want to build an audience that buys products.
+If you want really high numbers to claim you have a huge following, maybe Twitter and Facebook are the place to go—but I think you really want to build an audience that buys products.

 My friend Ryan Delk at Gumroad has aggregate data from thousands of sellers ranging from ebook authors (like me) to famous musicians using their platform, the result is some really interesting stats.

 To me the most interesting was conversion rate by referrer.
 Meaning, what percentage of the people who come to the sales page actually purchase?

 Already email is the clear winner at nearly double the conversion rate of Twitter.
 If one platform is twice as effective, isn’t that where you should spend your energy?
 But that’s only a partial story.